deskofnia/InAppPurchase/README.md

 - **React Native**: For building the cross-platform app.
 - **React Native IAP**: A powerful library to manage in-app purchases.
-- **Firebase**: (Optional) for backend services such as analytics, receipt validation, and user management.

 ## 📖 Table of Contents